Deividas-Strole/Timerrr-Mobile/README.md

-# A Mobile Timer With Taking and Saving Notes Capability
+# A Mobile Timer App with Note-Taking and Saving Capability

-This app was built by using Flutter, Dart, and a little bit of Kotlin.
+This app was built using Flutter and Dart, with some Kotlin integration.
+Since it relies on certain native OS functions (like calculating time even when the phone is asleep), it currently runs on Android devices only.
+The app stores notes locally on the device using SharedPreferences — a lightweight key-value storage solution in Flutter.
+No external database (like SQLite or Firebase) is used.